Felhut/f-p/README.md

 # f-p
 Schulprojekt
-This is the school project of Felix and Philipp
+This is the school project of Felix and Philip
 It's about a Photostudio